DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 turnouts because each route is setting them as required.
 Signals default to RED on powerup and get turned green when a route decides.

-Startup can also SCHEDULE a “route” that is merely a decorative automation such as flashing lights or moving doors but has no loco attached to it.
-For example, using a signal connection to flash a red light on the pin for signal 7, green will turn it off!

 .. code-block::